GnExia2/blipsandchitz/README.md

 <h4>Descriptions of any unsolved problems or future features.</h4>
 <h5>Bugs</h5>
--unknown bug that doesn't allow submit score to db (have a theory that it might be the jquery targeting wrong item) -Flappy bird not applying to the specific place and always rendering at bottom
+-unknown bug that doesn't allow submit score to db (have a theory that it might be the jquery targeting wrong item)<br>
+-Flappy bird not applying to the specific place and always rendering at bottom

 <h5>Future Features</h5>
--Create Users and link them to score instead of having user manually input -Login/Signup for Users
+-Create Users and link them to score instead of having user manually input<br>
+-Login/Signup for Users<br>
--allow users to upload their own games
+-allow users to upload their own games<br>